-This year has been frankly a bit of a mess.
-So I'm going to whinge about it.
+This year has been a bit of a mess.

-As a disclaimer, I appreciate that I have pulled through this mess (relatively) unscathed.
+As a disclaimer, I appreciate that I have pulled through this pandemic (relatively) unscathed.
 My health and the health of my loved ones has not been nearly as impacted as countless others, for which I’m extremely grateful.
-My career and my livelihood, however, have been completely and relentlessly bludgeoned for the last year, and it stings enough to warrant ranting about it online, so here we are.
+My career and my livelihood, however, have been completely and relentlessly bludgeoned for the last year, and I wanted to sit down and map out what's gone wrong,

-Despite last year’s constant Covid-related setbacks, it was a damn good year, I feel I made a lot of progress professionally and gathered an awful lot of momentum.
-A few canceled shows, a couple of projects that fell through, a few opportunities that went quiet, no problem, just pick up a bit of temp work to keep my bills paid and hit it harder in 2021.
-Everything appeared to be slowly returning to n
+Despite last year’s constant Covid-related setbacks, it was a really strong year for me, I feel I made a lot of progress professionally and gathered an awful lot of momentum.
+Of course there were a few cancelled shows, a couple of projects that fell through, a few opportunities that went quiet, but all things considered, I was confident 2021 would make up for lost time.

-ormal, and then in late December I got the best news I could have possibly hoped for, Artizan Gallery kindly invited me to use their basement as a permanent studio arrangement, something I’m eternally grateful for, and just one of the countless things they have done to help me along the way.
+Things were slowly starting to return to normal, and then in late December things took a massive massive leap forward.
+Artizan Gallery kindly invited me to be their artist-in-residence, using their basement studio on a permeant arrangement- something I’m eternally grateful for, and just one of the countless things they have done to help me along in this journey.

 And here I am on the big move-in day, you can only imagine how my tiny flat looked with all of this in it… Moving into this space was a really, really good day.

 Then on January 6th, just 10 days later, the UK entered its third lockdown.
 But this time there was a new problem, and it was a pretty big one.
-I was no longer working out of my bedroom, and the council-operated service tunnel I use for access to the basement studio was locked.
-The basement studio that I was now making my living out of.
+I was no longer working out of my bedroom, and the council-operated service tunnel I use for access to the basement studio was to remain locked throughout.
 Long story short, for reasons of fire risk/insurance/security jargon, I wasn’t allowed access until the lockdown was lifted.

-I wasn't furloughed, I wasn't eligible for gov assistance, every grant I applied for was denied, and every scheme that sounded applicable fell through.
-It’s not trendy to discuss these things, but let's just cut the bullshit, I sell paintings for a living, I do this because I love it, but every month is living on a knife-edge, and that’s okay, that’s expected, this industry is a ladder and year-by-year you take steps towards sustainability.
+I wasn't furloughed, I wasn't eligible for government assistance, every grant I applied for was rejected, and every scheme that sounded applicable fell through.
+Discussing finances isn't trendy, but let's be honest here, I sell paintings for a living.
+The cost of doing something I love every day is that most months are spent on a knife-edge.
 That’s fine, I agreed to those terms when I took this plunge.
 But I didn’t agree to this.

-This year is no longer a year about spring-boarding off 2020’s progress, it’s a year of rebuilding, it’s a year of temp work, side gigs, sleepless nights and a not-insignificant dose of heartache.
-And I’m sure there’s thousands of people across the UK that are currently in the same position.
+This year is no longer a year about spring-boarding off from 2020’s progress, it’s a year of rebuilding, and I’m sure there’s thousands of people across the UK that are currently in the same position.

-But we’re still here, and we’re back in the studio, and life is good.
-We’ve been set back a few steps, the pressure has dialed up a few notches, and people tell me my eyelid will stop twitching when the stress/anxiety settles.
+But we’re still here, and at the time of writing, we’re back in the studio, and life is good.
+We’ve been set back a few steps, the pressure has dialled up a few notches, and people tell me my eyelid will stop twitching when the stress/anxiety settles.
 But we’re back.
-Historically I’ve always done my best work with a chip on my shoulder, and this is a pretty substantial chip, so let's get on with it.
+Historically I’ve always done my best work with my back against the wall, so let's get on with it.